 Technology companies throw over-featured interfaces and complex interactions at us on a daily basis and expect to solve the issue with 1000-word documentation.

-There’s an award-winning paper called Life Is Too Short to RTFM: How Users Relate to Documentation and Excess Features in Consumer Products, written by Alethea L Blackler, Rafael Gomez, Vesna Popovic, and M Helen Thompson.
-It addresses two common issues that users of various products and interfaces find: over-featured interfaces and product documentation.
+There’s an award-winning paper called Life Is Too Short to RTFM: How Users Relate to Documentation and Excess Features in Consumer Products.
+It was written by Alethea L Blackler, Rafael Gomez, Vesna Popovic, and M Helen Thompson.
+The paper addresses two common issues that users of various products and interfaces find: over-featured interfaces and product documentation.

 They conducted a series of surveys to 170 people over 7 years and a 6-month study based on diaries and interviews with 15 participants.
 They discovered that not only most users do not read manuals, but also do not use all the features of products they use regularly.